butsuri43/hepdata_maker/README.md

 Usage: submission_maker.py [OPTIONS] STEERING_SCRIPT

 Options:
 --help  Show this message and exit.

+Commands:
+  check-schema
+  create-submission
 ```

-currently can only create submission file assuming it gets a correct steering script.
+currently can only check the steering file schema (for now identity) and  create submission file assuming it gets a correct steering file.

 Intended usecases: